aire-program/aire-researcher-sandbox/docs/overview.md

 # Overview

-The AIRE Researcher Sandbox mirrors the internal Michigan State University environment used by the Applied AI Innovation & Research Enablement (AIRE) Program.
-It provides a safe, synthetic-data workspace where researchers can rehearse AI-enabled workflows without touching institutional or sensitive data.
-This public mirror keeps the internal structure intact to support transparency and reproducibility across the AIRE Program, the Applied AI Literacy Hub, and the AIRE Impact Dashboard.

-**Who this is for:** Researchers, faculty, and staff who are comfortable with basic Python/Jupyter but new to applied AI workflows.
-No prior production experience required—this is a hands-on virtual lab with synthetic data.
+The AIRE Researcher Sandbox summarizes adoption-style signals, workshop engagement, confidence deltas, and usage patterns using synthetic data.
+This repository is the public, synthetic-data mirror of the internal MSU environment, preserving structure and calculations while keeping all information non-sensitive.

+**What**: Notebook and pipeline walkthroughs with aligned tests.
+**Why**: Provides consistent indicators to guide AI literacy efforts and resource planning without exposing operational data.
+**How**: Run the notebooks or pipelines to reproduce calculations; all views operate on synthetic data generated from the same schemas as the internal system.

 ## Purpose
-- Offer a reproducible, notebook-first sandbox that aligns with institutional governance practices.
-- Demonstrate text, tabular, retrieval, and API patterns using only synthetic datasets.
-- Lower the barrier to experimentation for faculty, graduate researchers, and research staff who need documented examples before scaling to production environments.
+- Provide a transparent, reproducible mirror of the internal AIRE research environment.
+- Document how adoption indices, workshop metrics, confidence deltas, and usage patterns are derived.
+- Support analytics staff, faculty, and research teams with clear WHAT/WHY/HOW framing and governance templates.

 ## Synthetic mirror of the internal environment
-All datasets are generated programmatically via `scripts/generate_synthetic_data.py`.
-The schemas, file layouts, and pipelines mirror the internal GitLab project while removing any real data.
-This ensures researchers can explore workflows locally or in Colab with full transparency.
+All datasets are generated via `scripts/generate_synthetic_data.py`.
+The schemas, file layouts, and pipelines match the internal MSU deployment without exposing operational records.
+Tests in `tests/` confirm schema alignment.

 ## How to use
 1. Create a virtual environment and install dependencies from `requirements.txt`.
 2. Run `python scripts/generate_synthetic_data.py` to materialize the CSV files.
-3. Explore notebooks in `pipelines/` or open the Streamlit workbench with `streamlit run app/main.py`.
+3. Open notebooks in `notebooks/` to verify calculations or adapt them for local analytics.
-4. Adapt the governance templates in `governance/` to document your own projects.
+4. Use governance templates in `governance/` to document provenance, confidence deltas, and release checks.

 ## Example end-to-end walkthrough
-1. **Ingest and clean**: `notebooks/text_cleaning.ipynb` for text normalization; `notebooks/tabular_basics.ipynb` for tabular sanity checks.
-2. **Explore and cluster**: `notebooks/text_classification.ipynb` to group abstracts; review clusters in the Streamlit **Text Workflows** page.
-3. **Retrieve and answer**: Build an index with `notebooks/rag_build_index.ipynb`, query with `notebooks/rag_query.ipynb`, and prototype answers in `notebooks/minimal_research_assistant.ipynb`; mirror retrieval in the Streamlit **RAG Workbench**.
+1. **Readiness check**: Run `pytest` to confirm schemas and utilities align with the synthetic mirror.
+2. **Tabular indicators**: Use `notebooks/tabular_basics.ipynb` to inspect adoption and usage aggregates; extend features in `notebooks/tabular_modeling.ipynb`.
+3. **Workshop narratives**: Explore `notebooks/text_cleaning.ipynb` and `notebooks/text_classification.ipynb` to summarize engagement notes.
+4. **Retrieval-assisted insights**: Build and query the index with `notebooks/rag_build_index.ipynb` and `notebooks/rag_query.ipynb`.
-4. **Document governance**: Capture provenance with `governance/data_provenance_template.md` and summarize models in `governance/model_card_template.md` before sharing outputs.
+5. **Governance**: Capture provenance with `governance/data_provenance_template.md` and summarize assumptions in `governance/model_card_template.md` before sharing outputs.

 ## Flow at a glance
 - **Data generation** → `scripts/generate_synthetic_data.py`
-- **Notebooks** → `notebooks/` (clean, cluster, retrieve, prototype assistants)
+- **Notebooks** → `notebooks/` (adoption, workshops, retrieval, prototype assistants)
-- **App** → `streamlit run app/main.py` (overview, text/tabular previews, retrieval workbench, governance links)
-- **Governance** → `governance/` templates applied alongside or after each workflow
+- **Governance** → `governance/` templates applied alongside each workflow

 ## Program alignment
-- Part of the AIRE Program’s research enablement portfolio.
+- Official component of the AIRE Program’s analytics portfolio.
-- Complements the Applied AI Literacy Hub (pedagogy) and the AIRE Impact Dashboard (reporting and analytics).
+- Complements the Applied AI Literacy Hub (pedagogy) and reports into program leadership.
-- Provides a transparent, synthetic-data mirror of the internal MSU deployment for collaboration and reproducibility.
+- Provides a transparent, synthetic-data mirror of the internal MSU deployment for reproducibility and collaboration.